mend0z0/E-Stationer/Hardware/_Sub_HW_EPen/v1_20231122/Design Folder/README.md

 # TODO list

-A brief description of this todo list belongs to what project
+This todo list belongs to _SUB_HW_EPen, the hardware part of EPen sub project.

 ## Tasks